Hostile Takeover

 A peck on J’s warm cheek.
 “Corrupting, remember?”

-She could feel the oil pumping in J. Struggling to cool the heat radiating off her.
+She could feel the oil pumping in J. Struggling to cool her stovetop-hot metal frame.

 “Well, now that I’ve been freshly sabotaged… How about this?”
 J stuck out her tongue, wiggled it, and slowly leaned over.
 Not a kiss, but she licked Uzi’s cheek, leaving a glistening trail.
 “You taste like battle.
 Like victory.”